-WICHITA, Kansas - School’s out, but its back to basics at Hamilton Middle School.
+WICHITA, Kansas – School’s out, but it is back to basics at Hamilton Middle School.

 Game On tackles financial literacy, bringing the bank to the class room.